peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/README.md

 ** Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm. **

 In this first task, an HyperDrive pipeline using a scikit-learn logistic regression model is built.
+Logistic regression is a classification algorithm used when the dipendent variable (y) is categorical.
+It uses the logistic function to model the probability of a certain class or event (yes or no).

 The *train.py* script contains the following steps: